-Joshi earned her PhD in education policy and leadership from Vanderbilt University’s Peabody College of Education and Human Development, where she served as a research assistant on four mixed-methods research-practice partnerships.
-Joshi also earned her MEd in elementary education from Arizona State University and her BA in philosophy, with dual minors in economics and digital communication from Rutgers University.
-Joshi taught fifth grade in Phoenix, Arizona.
+Joshi earned her PhD in education policy and leadership from Vanderbilt University’s Peabody College of Education and Human Development, where she served as a doctoral research assistant on four mixed-methods research-practice partnerships.
+Joshi earned her MEd in elementary education from Arizona State University and her BA in philosophy, with dual minors in economics and digital communication, from Rutgers University.
+Previously, Joshi taught fifth grade in Phoenix, Arizona.

 - Math and Computational Thinking through 3D Making (MPACT) Program